tusharkm/Genetic_Algorithm/README.md

 Objective:
 -------------------
-1. To develop a GA to calculate any given number using a combination of a population i.e. number and arithmetic operations.
+1. To develop a GA to calculate any given number using a combination of population in genetic pool i.e. number and arithmetic operations.
-2. This number and arithmetic operations are computed using Crossover and Mutation from generation to generation till the desired value is obtained.
+2. These number and arithmetic operations are computed using Crossover and Mutation from generation to generation till the desired value is obtained.
-3. The process is computed in a distributed system using Hadoop MapReduce jobs
+3. The process is computed in a distributed system using Hadoop MapReduce jobs.